UranusLin/Escape-from-ChainRogue/README.md

-# Escape-from-ChainRogue
+# Escape-from-Chain

 ETHGlobal Autonomous Worlds Hackathon project

-Welcome to the Escape-from-ChainRogue repository!
+Welcome to the Escape-from-Chain repository!
 This is a unique game that combines blockchain and role-playing elements.

 Please refer to the detailed introductions for more information: